Fake psychiatrist who forged US degree says he was qualified for Waikato Hospital job

 None of the named referees worked at the hospitals named by Siddiqui, nor had he been employed by them either.

-The Waikato DHB was given one oral reference by a Dr Mohan Nataraj, however, when double checked the phone number was associated to Siddiqui's brother.
+The Waikato DHB was given one oral reference by a Dr Mohan Nataraj, however, when double checked the phone number was associated with Siddiqui's brother.

 Because of the fraud, the ABPN has tightened its protocol about what information can be obtained from its website.